gristlabs/aws-lambda-upload/README.md

 Since the main file of a Lambda must be at top-level, if `<start-path>` is in a subdirectory (e.g. `lib/my_lambda.js`), a same-named top-level helper file (e.g. `my_lambda.js`) will be added to the zip archive for you.
-It's a one-liner that re-export the entry module to let you use it as the Lambda's main file.
+It's a one-liner that re-exports the entry module to let you use it as the Lambda's main file.

 #### Supports TypeScript!